 Meet the Graduates is the School’s alumni event to bring together our graduates and students to share experiences, passions and make face-to-face contacts.
 It’s free, in-house on the 1st floor Minerva Building.
 29 October 2014 from 2-5pm.

-Between 20-30 alumni are coming along from the media and creative industries (work permitting!): acting … screenwriting … designing … music video directing … photography … TV production … BBC and ILR … presenting … promotions … working with effects … video production … indie filmmaking … managing media companies …
+Between 20-30 alumni are coming along from the media and creative industries (work permitting!): acting … screenwriting … designing … music video directing … photography … TV production … local radio … presenting … promotions … working with effects … video production … indie filmmaking … managing media companies …

-2 weeks to go!
+The countdown is on!
 Students please let us know you’re coming to MtG, see our Facebook page for the event and share.
 What’s not to like?!
-Graduates don’t forget to email you’re attending email@example.com and you can follow LSFM graduates on Twitter.
+Graduates don’t forget to email you’re attending firstname.lastname@example.org & follow LSFM graduates on Twitter.
+For the event use #.
+Thanks.

 Nice!
 Animation student Daniel Escobar’s Luma St. with music and sound by 2014 Audio Production Graduate Nathan James Lewis has been selected for Festimation – an International Animation & New Media Arts Festival, which is on this month in Montana, USA.
 Festimation is an event for screening and showcasing ‘up-and-coming independent, narrative, documentary and experimental animated films.’
 Luma St. is summed up as a short that “revolves around the idea of people missing the beauty in everyday life.”
 LSFM Senior Lecturer Sultan Efe: It’s great to see that the organisers used snapshots from Luma St. as part of their poster for the festival.
 Daniel has sent the film to several animation competitions and festivals and I am sure we will be hearing good news in the next 12 months.”